hojat-gazestani/openstack/KVM.md

 qemu-img info debian.img
 ```

-### outlined to partition and create a filesystem on the blank
+### Preparing images for OS installation with qemu-nbd

-image:
+* outlined to partition and create a filesystem on the blank image:

 * associate the blank image file
 ```shell
 modprobe nbd